 Audio interface devices come in a variety of sizes and with several options, and their cost varies from device to device.
 Because they play but just a secondary role in your drum recording’s quality, it is wise not to spend too much on these.

 However, if you are one of those drummers annoyed by their drum recording quality and want to bring in improvements, then this article is undoubtedly for you.
-We would suggest you to invest as much as possible in a high-quality mic and drum tuners and once your setup is of the perfect quality, then is the time to invest in the audio interfaces.
-This article guides you on the right steps to recording your drums with an interface and then reviews some of the best drum recording interfaces for you to invest in.back to menu ↑
+We would suggest you to invest as much as possible in the best drum mic possible and drum tuners and once your setup is of the perfect quality, then is the time to invest in the audio interfaces.
+This article guides you on the right steps to recording your drums with an interface and then reviews some of the best drum recording interfaces for you to invest in.

 Here are the steps to follow, in an appropriate order, to get your drums recorded in the best possible manner:

 - The first thing you should do is to plug the mics in the audio interface.
 If you are not using the ribbon mics, you must plug the overheads in both the input number 1 and 2.
 It is important to note that these overheads usually need 48v phantom power.
 Subsequently, the input 3 and 4 should receive the kick in and out while the snare tops and bottoms should be welcomed by the input 5 and 6 respectively.
 Your ambient mic must be attached to the input number 7 while the floor tom mic goes straight to 8.

 - Once your setup is all done, now is the time to test the voice levels.
 You can do this by asking someone to beat the drums for you and notice your recording quality.
 The highest peak should be around 5 dB to ensure that your interface is all well.
 Don’t start manipulating the interface right from the start of conversion.
 You always have time to do so afterward.
 Let the complete beat convert first.